James Henry McKnight was born on March 19, 1884 at Brownsville, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Daughter Laura McKnight (1918-2005) was born on Nov.
 1, 1918 in Brownsville.
 She was born the very same day, and in the very same apartment building, as her future husband.

-They had four children -- Barbara Eileen Martin, William Walker Radcliffe, Bradford Louis Radcliffe and Beth Lynne Radcliffe.
+Together the couple bore a family of four children -- Barbara Eileen Martin, William Walker Radcliffe, Bradford Louis Radcliffe and Beth Lynne Radcliffe.

 William held a bituminous miner's certificate of competency and qualification, which he obtained at the age of 23 in September 1938.
 Later, he "was employed in the plant protection department of Sharon Steel Corp. for 23 years," said a newspaper.
 He served in World War II with the Army Medical Corps.